Professor/Researcher/Consultant/Speaker

 Renowned for his creative and innovative approaches, Rob’s expertise extends to team development, employee engagement, strategic planning, and leadership training.
 By collaborating closely with leaders, he helps organizations build thriving teams, foster employee well-being, and cultivate workplace cultures that support long-term growth and success.

-Below is a link to Rob’s blog posts that provide a unique view of organizational issues.
+Click on the link below for Rob’s blog posts that provide a unique view of organizational issues. https://blackriverpm.com/blog/

 - Do Athletes Really “Just Do It” Better?
 Unpacking the Research